This is an archive page that is no longer being updated. It may contain outdated information and links may no longer function as originally intended.

 About 85 to 90 percent of sexual assaults reported by college women are perpetrated by someone known to the victim; about half occur on a date.
 The most common locations are the man’s or woman’s home in the context of a party or a date.
-The perpetrators may range from classmates to neighbors.
+The individuals perpetrating the crime may range from classmates to neighbors.

 Half of all student victims do not define the incident as “rape.”
 This is especially true when no weapon was used, there is no obvious physical injury, and alcohol was involved — factors commonly associated with campus acquaintance rape.
 This is one reason rape and other sexual assaults on campus are not well reported.